princezako/boxing-a-cat/README.md

 # Template repository for PH3010 Advanced Python

 This package provides solutions to Schrödinger's equation for a particle in a 1D infinite potential square well.
 The user should use the code by setting values for the minimum and maximum x-values for the position of the particle with variable names x_min and x_max.
 They should also set values for the minimum and maximum values of time with variables t_min and t_max as well as the total number of position and time values with variable names Nx and Nt.
+Also, the user should define the equation that is being used with the PotentialModifier(x) function, making sure that for each input of the equation there is only a singular value output.

 This is a template repository demonstrating how to package a python project.
 The directory is structured as follows:
 ```